Complete List of Heart-Healthy Foods

 - Breaded and fried options

 If you're looking for a sweet treat, dark chocolate, which contains flavonoids, (a phytonutrient linked to reduced risk of heart disease) is a great option (here's more on why dark chocolate is good for you).
 Fresh fruit is another good bet.
 Most other desserts contain a lot of added sugar, which is linked to increased risk of cardiovascular disease.
-So, desserts should be something to enjoy on occasion.
+So, desserts should be something to enjoy on occasion or make yourself.
 Our heart-healthy dessert recipes all have limited saturated fat and sodium and are often made with less sugar and whole grains.

-You already know that water is one of the best option for overall health, but what about other drinks?
+You already know that water is one of the best options for overall health, but what about other drinks?
 Soda and energy drinks are the biggest contributor to added sugar in Americans' diets, and should be limited.
 Diet sodas, made with sugar substitutes, aren't considered any better for heart health.
 The research on caffeine and heart health is still up for debate.
 While too much caffeine can raise blood pressure in some people, coffee and tea contain antioxidants that may be good for your heart.

 What about alcohol?
 Research suggests that people who drink red wine in moderation may be at lower risk for cardiovascular disease, but there isn't evidence to suggest that you should start drinking red wine if you don't already drink alcohol.